Cookies on Schiphol.nl

 The Supervisory Board of Royal Schiphol Group has four permanent committees: the Audit Committee, the Selection & Appointments Committee, the Remuneration Committee and the Sustainability and Safety Committee.
 The committees meet independently and carry out preparatory work in a number of subareas for the Supervisory Board as a whole.

 The Audit Committee's tasks include monitoring the internal risk management and control systems, the annual and half-year financial reports and financing.
-Areas such as tax planning, insurance policies and pensions are also in this committee’s portfolio.
+Matters such as taxation, treasury policy, insurance policies and pensions also form part of this committee’s portfolio.

 The Remuneration Committee is responsible for the remuneration policy and the remuneration of members of the Management Board.
-It also prepares the Remuneration Report, carries out periodic performance assessments of individual Management Board members and reports its findings to the Supervisory Board.
+It also prepares the Remuneration Report, and, together with the Chair of the Supervisory Board, carries out periodic performance assessments of the individual Management Board members and reports its findings to the Supervisory Board.

-The Public Affairs & Corporate Responsibility Committee has a dual task.
-On the one hand it advises the Management Board and Supervisory Board as regards relationships with shareholders and communication strategy (public affairs).
-And on the other it plays an important role in defining the social aspects of Royal Schiphol Group's entrepreneurial activities.
+The Sustainability & Safety Committee has a dual task.
+On the one hand, it advises the Management Board and Supervisory Board on the airport's safety and security while, on the other, it plays an important role in defining Schiphol Group's sustainability vision.

-Each of these committees is subject to a regulatory code, published on www.schiphol.nl under ‘Investor Relations’.
+Each of these committees is subject to regulations, which can be found on our Corporate Governance page.
+The committees meet independently and carry out preparatory work in a number of sub-areas for the Supervisory Board as a whole.
 The committees report on the outcome of their meetings in a Supervisory Board meeting.
 The Supervisory Board as a whole takes decisions based on these reports.